tsuru/tsuru/docs/reference/config.rst

 docker:segregate
 ++++++++++++++++

-Enable segregate scheduler.
+Deprecated.
+As of tsuru 0.11.1, using segregate scheduler is the default setting.
 See :doc:`/managing/segregate-scheduler` for details.

 .. _config_scheduler_memory:

 docker:scheduler:total-memory-metadata
 ++++++++++++++++++++++++++++++++++++++

-Only valid if ``docker:segregate`` is true.
 This value describes which metadata key will describe the total amount of memory, in bytes, available to a docker node.

 docker:scheduler:max-used-memory
 ++++++++++++++++++++++++++++++++

-Only valid if ``docker:segregate`` is true.
 This should be a value between 0.0 and 1.0 which describes which fraction of the total amount of memory available to a server should be reserved for app units.

 The amount of memory available is found based on the node metadata described by ``docker:scheduler:total-memory-metadata`` config setting.